Ftavaglione/ATCS-Fairness-in-Group-Recommendations/README.md

 - `recommend_movies(predictions, n=10)`: Recommends top movies for a user based on predicted ratings.

 ## Usage
-1. Load the dataset using `pd.read_csv()` and merge the ratings with movie information.
+1. Load the dataset using `ratings = rs.load()` and merge the ratings with movie information.
 2. Compute the similarity matrix using either Pearson correlation or cosine similarity.
 3. Select a target user.
 4. Predict ratings for the target user.